shramanasen/Face-detection-with-OpenCV-Models/README.md

 WARNINGS
 ---------

-Make sure to handle privacy permissions for custom path directories as well as webcam access for Pycharm or any other IDE especially for Mac for the code to run seamlessly.
+Make sure to handle privacy permissions for custom path directories as well as webcam access for Pycharm or any other IDE especially for Mac, for the code to run seamlessly.